angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 rather try to _netdeck_ one for convenience and end up disregarding your own, it's a good way to consider how to approach a matchup and what the relative value of the cards in your list, both main and side, have.
-If you still find you struggle with the theory behind a given matchup then please don't be afraid to ask for help but remember, the best help is learning how to work it out yourself rather than following a guide by rote!
+If you still find you struggle with the theory behind a given matchup do not be afraid to ask for help but remember, the best help is learning how to work it out yourself rather than following a guide by rote!

 ## Next Steps